 For most children, milk and milk products are key sources of calories, protein and fats, all of which are critical for proper brain development.
 For infants and children with milk allergies, its critical that they receive alternate sources of nutrition so that their brains have all the ingredients necessary for proper brain growth and development.
 This is why its so important to work with a healthcare team to develop an allergy-safe, nutritionally-adequate diet.

 - Breast milk or a nutritionally-complete infant formula provides a full range of nutrition for infants

 - If your LO is formula fed, consider a formula supplemented with DHA and ARA to support brain and eye development

 - If your LO is breast-fed, be sure to supplement iron after 6 months of age and if formula-fed, be sure to choose a formula with iron.
 Starter foods like rice cereal or Neocate Nutra are fortified with iron to meet these needs

 - Once children transition to solids, be sure to provide a balanced diet to ensure all nutrient needs are met.
-For children with a restricted diet, a wide variety of foods may not be possible so talk with your health care provider about appropriate medical foods or supplements, which can be helpful for filling in the blanks
+For children with a restricted diet, a wide variety of foods may not be possible so talk with your healthcare team about appropriate medical foods or supplements, which can be helpful for filling in the blanks

 – Mallory West